-The use of an 076 phone number prefix in the Irish public service has become more widespread in the past two years .
+The use of an 076 phone number prefix in the Irish public service has become more widespread in the past few years.
 The 076 prefix was initially rolled out as part of a wider Irish Government initiative to try and reduce call costs for both public bodies and customers.
 It didn’t work

 Charges for calling an 076 number Before December 2019